openstack-archive/infra-manual/doc/source/developers.rst

 http://git.openstack.org/cgit/openstack-dev/sandbox/ This is a great repository to begin your OpenStack learning.
 It allows you to experiment with the workflow and try different options so you can learn what they do.
-Please only create 2 or 3 different patches and submit new patchsets to those few patches.
+Please only create 2 or 3 different patchs and submit new patchsets to those few patches.
 Please don't create 10 or more patches, this is not what this repo is designed for.